DBCDK/serviceprovider/doc/README.md

 There are several transports:

 - HTTP POST requests - the _parameters_ are posted as a JSON object (`Content-Type: application/json`) to an url, given by the `endpoint name`.
-Supports CORS.
 - HTTP GET requests - similar to HTTP-POST requests with same url, but the _parameters_ are given as url-parameters.
 This is a quick way to try out / experiment with the API.
 Parameters are parsed as JSON(if possible) and otherwise used as strings.
 Url-parameters can also be used in POST-requests to override values.
 - WebSockets.
 More details will follow.